-Liz Trenchard is an experienced pediatrician with a duty to protect all children admitted to her busy emergency room When Jess Curtis, an affluent, stay-at-home mother, turns up at the ER one night with her baby girl, she immediately prompts suspicion.
+Liz Trenchard is an experienced paediatrician with a duty to protect all children admitted to her busy emergency room.
+When Jess Curtis, an affluent, stay-at-home mother, turns up at the ER one night with her baby girl, she immediately prompts suspicion.
 The ten-month-old has a blow to the head her mother doesn’t seem to have noticed, and Jess has a story that doesn’t stack up.

 While I didn’t particularly enjoy reading Anatomy of a Scandal, I did really like Sarah Vaughan’s writing so I was happy to pick up a copy of her new book Little Disasters when it was released and I enjoyed it so much more.

 The plot centres around Liz Trenchard, a paediatrician, who is horrified when her close friend, Jess Curtis, arrives in hospital with her ten month old baby daughter, Betsey, who has been vomiting.
 After examining the baby, Liz is alarmed to discover a serious head injury which does not fit the story Jess is telling.
 Forced to report the matter to social services as per hospital policy, Liz watches helplessly as Jess’s own behaviour becomes increasingly erratic.
 However, when Jess is finally diagnosed with post natal depression, Liz can’t help feeling guilty she didn’t recognise the signs and it triggers long buried memories from her own childhood involving her abusive mother.